jaleesr/BITFAM/Readme.md

 Please read and cite the following article when you use BITFAM:
 [A Bayesian inference transcription factor activity model for the analysis of single-cell transcriptomes](https://genome.cshlp.org/content/early/2021/06/23/gr.265595.120).

-# Working in progress
+# Work in progress (updated on Nov 9, 2021)

 1, The current BITFAM package is based on [Rstan](https://mc-stan.org/rstan/).
-One known limiation is that we can not include all transcripotion factors because of the number of parameters.
-We are trying to transfer the BITFAM from Rstan to [tensorflow probability](https://www.tensorflow.org/probability/overview).
-This might allow us to inclued all possible transcription factors in our model.
-The robustness and the generalization of BITFAM will be significantly improved.
+One known limiation is that the current version does not include all transcription factors because of the number of parameters would massively increase the run time.
+We therefore use only differentially expressed transcription factors but we realize the limitation that many low expressed TFs may thus be missed in scRNA-seq data.
+Based on the feedback of users, we are therefore now trying to transfer the inference framework Rstan to [tensorflow probability](https://www.tensorflow.org/probability/overview) which will be able to handle more TFs (hopefully all TFs in GTRD) and likely also increase the robustness of the model.

-2, We are updating the TF potential targets based on the new version of GTRD database.
-Also we would provide more approaches to identify the TF target genes as prior knowledge.
+2, We are also updating the TF potential targets based on the latest version of GTRD database.
+Also, we are also looking into options to expand the approaches of identifying TF target genes as prior knowledge.

 # install dependent packages